-The procedure for trench sampling is the same as for sampling any continuous rock or mineralized exposure as that in outcrop.
-Intervals for sampling are marked out on the exposed mineralized zone, vein, or rock exposure based on their indicated geological boundaries that are considered to be mineralization controls.
+The procedure for trench sampling was the same as for sampling any continuous rock or mineralized exposure as that in outcrop.
+Intervals for sampling were marked out on the exposed mineralized zone, vein, or rock exposure based on their indicated geological boundaries that were considered to be mineralization controls.

-Where mineralized structures are steep-dipping, the appropriate sample is a horizontal channel along the trench wall.
-Where there is no certainty as to the attitude of the mineralized zone, a sample consisting of both horizontal and vertical channels composited over selected horizontal intervals, are used.
+Where mineralized structures were steep-dipping, the appropriate sample was a horizontal channel along the trench wall.
+Where there was no certainty as to the attitude of the mineralized zone, a sample consisting of both horizontal and vertical channels composited over selected horizontal intervals, were used.